 Does EU261 apply to flights from the US to Europe?

 Only if the operating airline is European.
-A United flight from New York to Frankfurt would not be covered for the outbound, but the same Lufthansa flight would be.
-On the return — Frankfurt to New York — both airlines are covered because the flight departs from the EU.
+A United flight from New York to Frankfurt is not covered on the outbound, but the same Lufthansa flight is.
+On the return, Frankfurt to New York, both airlines are covered because the flight departs from the EU.

 What counts as extraordinary circumstances?

-Genuine cases include severe weather, air traffic control strikes, bird strikes, security threats, and political instability.
-What does not count: the airline's own crew strikes, routine mechanical failures, IT outages, and 'operational reasons' — even though airlines often try to cite these to avoid paying.
+Genuine cases include severe weather, air traffic control strikes, bird strikes, security threats and political instability.
+What does not count: the airline's own crew strikes, routine mechanical failures, IT outages and vague operational reasons, even though airlines often cite these to avoid paying.

 Should I use AirHelp or claim myself?

-For a clean claim against a compliant airline like British Airways or Lufthansa, DIY is fine.
-For Ryanair, Wizz Air, Vueling, denied claims, or anything older than six months, a claim handler like AirHelp earns the commission they take by handling escalation and legal action you'd otherwise have to do yourself.
+For a clean claim against a compliant airline like British Airways or Lufthansa, doing it yourself is fine.
+For Ryanair, Wizz Air, Vueling, a claim already denied, or anything older than six months, a claim handler like AirHelp earns its cut by handling the escalation and legal action you would otherwise face alone.
+It works no-win, no-fee, so a denied claim costs you nothing to hand over.

 Can I still claim for a flight from 2023?

 In most cases, yes.
 Deadlines vary by the airline's home country: Germany allows three years, the UK six, France five.
-Most travelers don't realize old claims are still valid and let them expire.
+Most travellers do not realise old claims are still valid and let them expire.
 Check the airline's home jurisdiction, not the country you flew from.

 Cookie Settings